One repo. One runner. Zero infrastructure.

 trigger:

-- { on: "fork-fleet", when: "new_fork_detected" }The scheduler evaluates triggers in order against cron-state.json and recent skill outputs.
+- { on: "skill-health", when: "last_status = success" }The scheduler evaluates triggers in order against cron-state.json.
 The most useful built-in is the universal repair trigger: any skill that fails 3× in a row auto-fires skill-repair against itself.

 Pick one.
 Not both.

 aeon authenticates to Anthropic two ways, direct.
-Five optional gateways route Claude through an alternative provider - and routing resolves automatically each run from whichever secrets you've set.
+Six optional gateways route Claude through an alternative provider - and routing resolves automatically each run from whichever secrets you've set.

-All seven at a glance - set one credential and each run resolves the live provider from whichever of these secrets exist:
+All eight at a glance - set one credential and each run resolves the live provider from whichever of these secrets exist:

 DirectClaude subscriptionIncluded in your Pro/Max planCLAUDE_CODE_OAUTH_TOKEN